Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Algorithm from any representation to the gzd

-where $v$ is the original violation and the length of $[0,\dots, 0]$ is the length of the violation prefix before carrying.
+where $v$ is the original violation and the length of $0,\dots, 0$ in the middle is the length of the violation prefix before carrying.

 We cannot have a violation before $v-c_{k+1}$ because a violation requires that an entry is greater than its corresponding entry in the signature; however, the first $\ell$ terms agree with the signature and the remaining terms are all zero, so they are either equal to or less than the corresponding terms in the signature.
-Therefore the earliest possible violation is at $v-c_{k+1}$, so the s.l.i. either stays the same or decreases.
+Therefore the earliest possible violation is at $v-c_{k+1}$, so in this case the s.l.i.\ either stays the same or decreases.

 Finally, suppose $\ell = t$ and $d_\ell = c_t - 1$.
-After we carry, the left neighbor block\footnote{see Remark \ref{rem_left_neighbor_block} for more information on left neighbor block} of the violation block is now $[c_1, \dots, c_t]$, so we immediately carry again by the algorithm.
-If the next left neighbor block is not $[c_1, \dots, c_t - 1]$, then after the carry, at worst, we have $[c_1, \dots, c_m]$ followed by at least $t$ zeros, where $m<t$.
-This must be made up of allowable blocks because we have $[c_1, \dots, c_m, \underbrace{0, \dots, 0}_{t-m}]$ and $c_t \geq 1$.
-So in this case the s.l.i. has not increased.
-If the left neighbor block is $[c_1, \dots, c_t - 1]$, then after the carry, we carry again by the algorithm.
-We know that at some point the left neighbor block is not $[c_1, \dots, c_t - 1]$ since there are finitely many non-zero blocks.
-As such, at some point this process terminates without increasing the s.l.i. \end{proof}
+After we carry, the left neighbor block of the violation block is now $(c_1, \dots, c_t)$, so we immediately carry again by Algorithm \ref{alg_gzd}.
+After the carry, our representation looks like

+with $r \geq 0$.
+If $r \geq 1$, then clearly the s.l.i.\ has not increased.
+If $m < t$ and $r = 0$, then since we have $t$ trailing zeros, the s.l.i.\ still has not increased ($(c_1, \dots, c_m, \underbrace{0, \dots, 0}_{t})$ is composed of allowable blocks).
+If $r = 0$ and $m = t$, then by Algorithm \ref{alg_gzd}, we must carry yet again to the next left neighbor block and repeat the above arguments.
+We know that at some point the left neighbor block is not $(c_1, \dots, c_t - 1)$ since there are finitely many nonzero blocks.
+As such, at some point this process terminates without increasing the s.l.i.\ \end{proof}